apenella/go-ansible/README.md

 }
 ```

-Once the `AnsiblePlaybookCmd` is defined, provide the command to an [executor](#executor) to run the `ansible-playbook` command.
+Once the `AnsiblePlaybookCmd` is defined, provide the command to an [executor](#executor) to run the command.

 ### Create the _DefaultExecute_ executor

-The `DefaultExecute` struct, provided by the _go-ansible_ library, will execute the _Ansible_ command.
-It requires a `Commander` responsible for generating the command to be executed.
-In that example, you will use the `AnsiblePlaybookCmd` previously defined.
+We will use the [DefaultExecute](#defaultexecute-struct) struct, provided by the _go-ansible_ library, to execute the `ansible-playbook` command.
+It requires a [Commander](#commander-interface) responsible for generating the command to be executed.
+In that example, you will use the [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) previously defined.

 ```go
 // PlaybookCmd is the Commander responsible for generating the command to execute